Infineon/http-client/README.md

       https://github.com/Infineon/http-client#latest-v1.X#$$ASSET_REPO$$/http-client/latest-v1.X
       </code>

-3. Review and make the required changes to the pre-defined configuration files.
+4. Review and make the required changes to the pre-defined configuration files.
  - The configuration files are bundled with the wifi-mw-core library for FreeRTOS, lwIP, and Mbed TLS.
 See [README.md](https://github.com/Infineon/wifi-mw-core/blob/master/README.md) for details.
  - If the application is using bundle library then the configuration files are in the bundle library.
 For example if the application is using **Wi-Fi core freertos lwip mbedtls bundle library**, the configuration files are in `wifi-core-freertos-lwip-mbedtls/configs` folder.
 Similarly if the application is using **Ethernet Core FreeRTOS lwIP mbedtls library**, the configuration files are in `ethernet-core-freertos-lwip-mbedtls/configs` folder.
+ **Note:** Configuration file changes are not required for CYW955913EVK-01.

-4. Define the following COMPONENTS in the application's Makefile for the Azure port library.
+5. Define the following COMPONENTS in the application's Makefile for the Azure port library.
     ```
     COMPONENTS=FREERTOS MBEDTLS LWIP SECURE_SOCKETS
     ```
+    **Note:** For CYW955913EVK-01 only the following COMPONENTS are required.
+              ```
+              COMPONENTS=SECURE_SOCKETS
+              ```
-5. By default, the HTTP Client Library disables all the debug log messages.
+6. By default, the HTTP Client Library disables all the debug log messages.
 To enable log messages, the application must perform the following:

    1. Add the `ENABLE_HTTP_CLIENT_LOGS` macro to the *DEFINES* in the code example's Makefile.
 The Makefile entry would look like as follows:
        ```